andrewharmellaw/deck-adopting-ddd-at-scale/PITCHME-AHL.md

 ---

 ### Mind the Gap [GT] <<<<<< TO COME from @gaythu-rajan
-When I took over from Andrew, I realised that there was a chasm between the models he had identified and their implementation.
+When I took over from Andrew, I realised that there was a chasm between the models he had identified and their implementation in code.

 First and foremost, very few realised that the model had to be translated into code, and even fewer had any idea how to go from there.

-At that point we had a big 'Case' model which the teams had realised they needed to split.
-But Andrew had identified at least three different models for a case.
+At that point we still had the big 'Case' model Andrew mentioned, and the teams had realised they needed to split it out.

+Andrew had identified at least three different models for a case.
 So they roughly went about hacking the case into 3 pieces.

 Beware the pseduo DDD experts.
 Advocating for a literal translation of real world paper based process to software.
 This brings service orchestration into the equation and thus single point of failure.

+@andrewharmellaw - the above paragraph jumps in out of nowhere.
+How does it link into what goes before it?

 I mentioned the implementation of the new models before - it was not an easy job.
 There already was an implementation which cannot be changed in a big-bang approach even within a single BC.

-Incremental change towards the final model and while incrementing also constantly validating and challenging the model was important.
+Incremental changes towards the final model; and while incrementing constantly validating and challenging the model was important.

 ---